Janne Ahonen: Drag racing

 Ahonen competes with his Ahonen Racing Team - ART in drag racing, winning the Finnish and Nordic Championships.
 His best performance in Top Fuel is 4.044 sec.
 476.19 km/h in 2012.

 Personal life

-Ahonen is married to Tiia Ahonen, with whom he has two sons born in 2001 and 2008.
+Ahonen was married to Tiia Ahonen, with whom he has two sons born in 2001 and 2008.
+His older son Mico is also a ski jumper.
+The couple parted in 2025.

+Autobiography

+In 2009 the first edition of Ahonen's autobiography Kuningaskotka was published.
+The book was written in company wth the journalist Pekka Holopainen.
+Ahonen reported about his childhood, jumping career and family life, but also about alcohol excesses and the radical diets in ski jumping.